Why Do I Feel Responsible for My Parents?

 • fear of disappointing others

-• loss of connection to one’s own needs
+• loss of connection to personal needs

 Fear of Hurting or Abandoning Parents

-• disappointing parents
+• disappointing their parents

 • abandoning them